 The voting period for letter ballots on all other MTConnect related administrative or procedural matters will end 45 days from the date of issue or as soon as all ballots are returned, whichever comes earlier.

-A follow-up communication requesting immediate return of a letter ballot shall be sent, as appropriate, to MTCI-SC members (delegates and alternate members) whose votes have not been received within 14 days before the ballot closes.
+A follow-up communication requesting immediate return of a letter ballot shall be sent, as appropriate, to MTCI-SC members whose votes have not been received within 14 days before the ballot closes.
 Additional and/or more frequent reminders may be sent at the discretion of the Secretariat.

 4.3 Voting (Choices)

-Each MTCI-SC member (delegate and alternate) will vote (choose) one of the following positions:
+Each MTCI-SC member (delegate) will vote (choose) one of the following positions:

 Approval;